 Consequence: Being manipulated into giving up your rights.

 Solution: A family law attorney can be your most valuable asset in a divorce – seek an independent legal opinion about how to protect your legal rights.

 As mentioned earlier, the court assumes and expects a person who represents themselves in a divorce to have all the legal knowledge and experience of a licensed attorney.
 Unfortunately, you may fall victim to physical, emotional, or verbal abuse by the other party.
-If you are a victim of abuse who has chosen to proceed through a divorce without an attorney, you may face threats of violence, intimidation, and extreme pressure from the other party to get you to “agree” to their terms.
+If you are a victim of abuse who has chosen to proceed through a divorce without an attorney in Arizona, you may face threats of violence, intimidation, and extreme pressure from the other party to get you to “agree” to their terms.